 House sitting is a two way street, with both parties having their own expectations.
 As a homeowner, it is pretty clear that what they expect out of a house sitter:

-- They expect you to be trustable enough to leave their home, property and pets in your care.
+- Home owners expect you to be trustworthy enough to leave their home, property and pets in your care.

 - They expect you to look after their plants if they have any.